 The Data Subject has the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him/her or significantly affects him/her.

 The Data Subject has the right to submit a complaint to the Commissioner for Personal Data Protection at any time if he/she believes that any of his/her rights have been violated.

 Furthermore, the Data Subject has the right to withdraw his/her consent at any time.
 If you wish to withdraw your consent you should notify our Data Protection Officer by writing at 3 Eleftherias Ave., 7102, Aradippou, Cyprus or via email at email@example.com.

 Withdrawal of consent does not affect the legality of the processing which was based on it prior to withdrawal.
-If Bioland Group of Companies, the Data Controller has a legitimate interest in retaining the Data Subject’s Personal Data, his/her request to withdraw consent and have the data deleted may be denied.
+If Eptagon Group of Companies, has a legitimate interest in retaining the Data Subject’s Personal Data, his/her request to withdraw consent and have the data deleted may be denied.

-Bioland Energy Ltd informs the Commissioner for Personal Data Protection in detail of any leak and/or violations within 72 hours of being made aware of such a leak/violation.
-Bioland Energy Ltd informs the Data Subject (natural person) when there is a high risk of violation of his/her rights and freedoms.
+Our Company informs the Commissioner for Personal Data Protection in detail of any leak and/or violations within 72 hours of being made aware of such a leak/violation.
+Our Company informs the Data Subject (natural person) when there is a high risk of violation of his/her rights and freedoms.

 We use a range of administrative, technical and technological measures to keep your information safe and secure both physically and electronically.
-We require our staff and any third parties who carry out any work on our behalf or at our premises or servers to comply with appropriate compliance standards including obligations to protect any information and applying appropriate measures for the use and transfer of information.
+We require our staff and any third parties who carry out any work for our companies or at our premises or servers to comply with appropriate compliance standards including obligations to protect any information and applying appropriate measures for the use and transfer of information.